EnteSuessSauer/HypeStats/ai/developer_notes.md

 ### 2. UI Responsiveness

-While the application uses threading to avoid freezing the UI during API calls, there are still areas where the UI could be more responsive:
+The application uses a single-threaded design with Qt's event loop for UI responsiveness:

-- Better progress indication during data fetching
+- Progress indication is provided during data fetching
-- More incremental updates as data becomes available
-- More graceful handling of API timeouts

-**Recommendation**: Explore using `asyncio` with PyQt, or implement a more sophisticated worker thread pool.
+- UI operations are kept minimal during processing
+- Long-running operations are broken down with intermediate progress updates

+While this approach simplifies the code, it has some limitations:

+- Very large requests may still cause the UI to become temporarily unresponsive
+- Complex operations like fetching many players can take noticeable time

+**Recommendation**: Consider implementing more granular progress updates and potentially exploring asynchronous processing with QEventLoop for very large operations.

 ### 3. Nick Detection Accuracy